w3c/wai-statements/index.md

 ### Brief description
 {% include excol.html type="middle" %}
 * A brief description of the website or mobile app that is the subject of this Accessibility Statement.
-* <strong>Example:</strong> For the website: "This is the library of the worlds leading higher education and research University".
-Or for the mobile application: "The University of Sampel navigational and way-finding mobile application".
+* <strong>Example:</strong> For the website: "Our website, citylights includes inline annotations that can be activated to highlight some of the key accessibility repairs.
+Each web page is also accompanied by an evaluation report to inform the developers of the level of conformance to WCAG2.0.
+This Accessibility Statement includes the contact information page.".
+Or for the mobile application: "The mobile application for citylights".
 * <strong>Format:</strong> [Description]
 * <textarea rows="1" cols="50">Add your description here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}